wurli/tidyverse-dev-bot/news-files-annotated/readr.md

 !begin-bullets-31!

+-   !begin-bullet!
--   Fixes so that readr works on Solaris.
+    Fixes so that readr works on Solaris.
+    !end-bullet!

 !end-bullets-31!